Simplxss/MoeQ/README.md

 It is developed by VSCode with environment of Windows 10 Pro & WSL.

+There are a lot of features of c++11 and c++20 using by this project.

 Package management is [*vcpkg*](https://github.com/Microsoft/vcpkg).

 Please run following command to install dependencies.